 Helios is a 400-unit, 40-story apartment building in Seattle.
 The base of the tower features retail space with the podium of the tower facilitating four floors of above-grade parking located right above the retail level.
-Auburn Mechanical’s scope of work included design-build and plumbing.
+Auburn’s scope of work included design-build plumbing.

 Bud started plumbing as a plumbing apprentice in 2001 and progressed to Foreman in 2006.
 Starting in 2010, Bud transitioned to the detailing department.
 He has detailed projects in numerous markets such as healthcare, residential, mixed-use, office, and industrial.